-In determining the economic consequences associated with the implementation of any of the subalternatives associated with Preferred Alternative 2, it is important to realize that landings data for St. Croix are likely to be somewhat imprecise; particularly given the self-reporting nature of the data.
-In addition, there is likely to be significant natural annual variation in stock/indicator stock/stock complex size; particularly for stocks/stock complexes comprised of short-lived species.
-Large annual variation in stock/stock complex size can result in significant annual variation in reported landings.
+In determining the economic consequences associated with the implementation of any of the subalternatives associated with Preferred Alternative 2, it is important to realize that landings data for St. Thomas/St. John are merely estimates (based on an extrapolation from reported landings) and that estimated landings in any given year may be highly imprecise (with estimated landings being overestimated in some years and underestimated in other years).
+In addition, there is likely to be significant natural annual variation in the abundance of the stock/stock complex; particularly for stocks/stock complexes composed of short-lived species.
+Large annual variation in stock/stock complex abundance can result in significant annual variation in 'true' landings as well as estimated landings.
 These two factors would suggest that a longer sequence of years (up to some point) may be preferable to a shorter sequence in a comparison against the ACL.
-Given this to be the case, Sub-alternative 2a (a single year of landings) would likely lead to the triggering of an AM in many instances where such a triggering could bebased on imprecise landings data for any given year.
+Given this to be the case, Sub-alternative 2a (a single year of landings) would likely lead to the triggering of an AM in many instances where such a triggering could be based on imprecise landings data for any given year.
 This situation, which is caused by 'artificial' annual perturbations in the landings data, can result in significant disruption to fishing communities and a loss of economic benefits derived from fishing activities.
 No real benefits associated with protection of the stock/stock complex may be realized because the high estimated landings are merely an artifact of error in the extrapolation process.
 Regulatory discards resulting from bycatch of species caught during an AM closure represent another potential economic cost in terms of lost benefits to the harvesting sector; particularly if the AM closure is the result of estimated landings over a short period (say, one or two years) exceeding 'true' landings.